The minimum equipment needed to start an internet radio station is a computer, a microphone, free broadcasting software, and a streaming host.

 What equipment do I need to start an internet radio station?

-The minimum equipment to start an internet radio station is a computer, a microphone, free broadcasting software (such as BUTT or Mixxx), and a streaming host.
+The minimum equipment to start an internet radio station is a computer, a microphone, free broadcasting software (such as Caster.fm Broadcaster or BUTT), and a streaming host.
 Caster.fm’s free plan provides the hosting at no cost.
 For better audio quality, add a USB or XLR microphone and headphones for monitoring — a starter setup costs around $60–$80.

 What is the best microphone for internet radio?